Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 The twice-born warrior walked around the corner, noticing the door of Erestor's room at the end of the hall was open.
 He hurried forward as quickly as he could without spilling the soup or wine in his hands and paused in front of the room, sneaking a look inside.
 It appeared to be empty.

 Wondering where else the irritable Elf could be, Glorfindel took a quiet step inside the room, seeing nothing was disturbed.
-It also looked like Erestor hadn't been in there since the night before.
+It also appeared as though Erestor hadn't been in there since the night before.

 But where could he have been?